-Lunchtime at the Central Market in Hoi An Old Town
+Central Market in Old Town – Hoi An Attractions

-The Japanese wooden bridge in Hoi An Old Town
+The Japanese bridge in Hoi An Old Town

 The My Son Sanctuary is a cluster of ancient Hindu temples that were constructed in the emerald hills in the Duy Xuyen District between the 4th and the 14th century.
 The abandoned temples of My Son Sanctuary is listed as a UNESCO World Heritage Site and it is the most popular attraction in the region that draws in thousands of visitors every year.

 The My Son Sanctuary is located 40km west of Hoi An, Vietnam.
 The journey time is approximately one hour from Hoi An to My Son Sanctuary.